Pepe Mel: Betis

-On 15 February 2010, after a string of poor results, Mel was dismissed by Rayo, being replaced by director of football Felipe Miñambres who helped the side to the 11th place.
-In the summer he signed with former side Betis also in the second tier, leading the Verdiblancos back to the top flight in his first year.
+On 15 February 2010, after a string of poor results, Mel was dismissed by Rayo, being replaced by director of football Felipe Miñambres who helped the side to the 11th position.
+In the summer, he signed with former side Betis also in the second tier, leading the Verdiblancos back to the top flight in his first year.

 Mel coached Betis to the seventh position in the 2012–13 campaign, with the subsequent qualification for the UEFA Europa League.
-He was relieved of his duties on 2 December 2013, however, after falling to a 4–0 derby loss at Sevilla FC and conceding a last-minute 2–2 home equaliser to Rayo Vallecano.
+He was relieved of his duties on 2 December 2013, however, after falling to a 4–0 derby loss at Sevilla and conceding a last-minute 2–2 home equaliser to Rayo Vallecano.

 West Bromwich Albion

 On 9 January 2014, Mel signed an 18-month contract with West Bromwich Albion of the Premier League.
 His first match in charge came 11 days later, a 1–1 home draw against Everton.

 Mel obtained his first win in English football after seven games, with a 2–1 victory at Swansea City on 15 March 2014.
 On 12 May, one day after the end of the season where he led the Baggies to the 17th place, he left by mutual consent with a record of three wins from 17 games.